ravikumar1302/Web-D/1 Front End/5 React JS/1 Basics.md

     - Component.ts (no JSX inside)
     - Component.tsx (with JSX inside)

-4. JSX : JavaScript Syntex Extension
+4. JSX : JavaScript XML.
+It is JS Syntex Extension

 ---